narval-xyz/armory/doc/policy-engine-setup.md

   end
   Engine ->> Engine: Verify signatures
-  Engine ->> Engine: Check if tenant's data changed Note over Engine: To verify if data changed, compare the stored hashes with the received ones. alt signatures are valid and data changed
+  Engine ->> Engine: Check if tenant's data changed alt signatures are valid and data changed
     Engine ->> DB: Write CEK (AES-256) encrypted tenant's ED, ES, PD, and PS deactivate Engine end
 ```

+- To verify if data changed, we compare the stored hashes with the received ones.

 ## Boot